 Whereas Mask and Wig is primarily known for its Annual Production in the spring, few people are aware that in 1936 the Annual Production took place in the fall.
 When the Annual Production eventually shifted back to the spring, Wiggers felt that something was missing.
 As a result, undergraduates have felt compelled to produce a half week of shows in the early fall, cleverly dubbed Fall Show.

 Although Fall Show prepares its newer members for the Annual Production, it is a different animal completely.
 The show takes place on campus at the Iron Gate Theatre as opposed to the Clubhouse.
-Instead of a full-length musical comedy, the Fall Show consists of a variety of SNL-style bits that are independent from one another with the exception of the opening bit and the Second Act Opener (SAO).
+Instead of a full-length musical comedy, the Fall Show consists of a variety of SNL-style bits that are independent of one another with the exception of the opening bit and the Second Act Opener (SAO).
 The SAO is a fully student-produced miniature show-within-a-show, with its own plot and adapted musical covers with choreography.
-The opening bit and SAO are tied together through a theme that lends its title to the show and is the inspiration for the set on which all of the bits are performed.
+The opening bit and SAO are tied together through a theme which also gives the show its title and comes to life in the set on which all of the bits are performed.
 In between bits, the Band plays covers of popular songs that are always a hit with the audience.
 The first Fall Show was in 1970 and titled No, But I Read the Cliffnotes.

 Fall Show is entirely student-run.
-The cast writes a completely original script just a few weeks before the show is performed.
-The Band arranges all the music itself, and the Crew builds the set itself, as well.
+The Cast writes a completely original script just a few weeks before the show is performed.
+The Band selects and arranges all the music.
+The Crew designs and builds the set, as well as all of the show’s other technical elements.
+And, the Business Staff ensures that the show is financed, marketed, and attended.
 Every year after the late show on Saturday is complete, well over a thousand people have laughed, and The Mask and Wig Club has once again fulfilled its credo: “Justice to the stage; credit to the University.”